-On Apple iOS devices there is no way for the application to start playing the video automatically without your help, so when you click an item in the list it will only start playing after you click the “play” button .
+On Apple iOS devices, AoD doesn’t automatically play the video when it is selected from the session log, you must also click on the “play” button .
 Thereafter, your navigation in the list will skip to the correct part of the video.

 If you are using a Windows or Android device, the Adobe Flash Player browser plug-in will be required.
-Flash may be embedded or built into some editions of the Chrome browser and does not need to be installed separately.
-For more information on Flash go to the Adobe website http://www.adobe.com/software/flash/about/
+Flash may be embedded or built into some versions of the Chrome browser and does not need to be installed separately.
+For more information on Flash go to the Adobe website. http://www.adobe.com/software/flash/about/

-Adobe Flash on Chrome may be disabled and prevent you from accessing the player.
-To enable Adobe Flash in Chrome, follow these instructions from Adobe.
+However, on some IT environments, Adobe Flash on Chrome may be disabled by default, to enable Adobe Flash in Chrome, follow these instructions from Adobe.

 AoD is designed to determine the best video quality based on the speed of your internet connection.
 If your connection speed varies considerably this may result in choppiness.
-To alleviate this set the appropraite quality using the controls in the video window.
-240p is designed for the slowest connections, 360p is about average, and 720p requires the fastest connection.
+To alleviate this, set the appropriate quality using the controls in the video window: 240p is designed for the slowest connections; 360p is about average; and 720p requires the fastest connection.
 Once set, the quality setting will be kept throughout the application.

 To download a video file of a particular speech given in the Assembly chamber or during a committee hearing, navigate to the speech in AoD via the Assembly tab or Committees tab and click on the Download link which is to the right of the speech.
 Depending on the duration of the speech the download may take some time to complete.